Blood sample collection options

 47 Biomarkers

-Our Ultimate health check is an at-home blood test that gives you a full health assessment by checking 47 health markers covering heart health, liver & kidney function, thyroid function, muscle function, nutrition, immune health, hormones and more.
+Our Ultimate Health Check gives you a full health assessment, checking 47 health markers, including heart, liver, and kidney function, thyroid, muscle, nutrition, immune health, hormones, and more.

 3 Interest-free payments Learn more